 Hit enter and follow the instructions.
-Finally, type and run this next command to make sure everything is ok with your set up.
-When you do the survey, we ask that you copy and paste the output of this command.
+Finally, type and run this next function to make sure everything is working with your setup.
+When you complete the survey later, you will need to copy and paste the output of this function.

 Note: GitHub is a company and website, while Git is a software.
 There is sometimes confusion about these two things since they both say “Git”.
 It’s important to distinguish that they are two separate things.

 3.6 Course introduction